baobuiquang/Agrion/README.md

 4. Test with mangoes 🥭

 #### Why demo on web?
-The model we have trained in this hackathon is [Tensorflow.js](https://www.tensorflow.org/js) model that work anywhere javascript runs, they play nice with [P5.js](https://p5js.org/), [ML5.js](https://ml5js.org/) & more, so it's easy to test and demo.
+The model we have trained in this hackathon is [Tensorflow.js](https://www.tensorflow.org/js) model that work anywhere javascript runs, plays nice with [P5.js](https://p5js.org/), [ML5.js](https://ml5js.org/) & more, so it's easier to test and have a demo quickly.